Fixed: Top Five Common Video Errors!

 The error message “Windows Media Player cannot play the file.
 The Player might not support the file type or might not support the codec that was used to compress the file” pops on-screen when you try to play a video file with Windows Media Player that is not supported.

-Download an automated tool Kernel Video Repair to fix common video errors and corruption issues of video files.
-This software also provides the preview facility for repaired video files before saving.
+Download an automated tool Kernel Video Repair to fix common video errors and corruption issues.
+With the trial version , you can save a repaired video for up to 30 seconds.

 Windows media application is not as flexible as other paid and open source multimedia programs; Windows Media Player is not compatible with all the video formats.
 So, if you open something that is out of bounds of the application, it’ll throw you the same error message as above.